uwetom/animation_worksheets/animation_basics_ball.md

 - Do the same for the second bounce at frame 45 and then look at your animation.

-- Why does it look wrong now?
+The ball now squashes but it looks Why does it look wrong now?
 How can we fix it?

 ![](images/squash_bounce.gif)